blah-buttery/particle-detection/README.md

 The notebooks directory contains Jupyter Notebook examples for:

 1. Running experiments: Pre-configured examples to train or evaluate the model on sample datasets.
-2. Viewing results: Visualizations of original and reconstructed images from the model, along with performance metrics.
+2. Viewing results: Visualizations of original and reconstructed images from the model, along with clustering results.

 These notebooks are designed to provide a quick and interactive way to understand and test the functionality of the project.